rweldzius/PSC4375_S2025/README.md

 ### Blackboard

 This is the course management software used at Villanova University to support course learning.
 It is clunky, not user-friendly, and is thankfully on its way out soon.
-For these reasons, I will only utilize Blackboard to post course materials (e.g., additional readings), for you to submit your assignments, and to see your grades.
+For these reasons, I will only utilize Blackboard for you to submit your assignments and to see your grades/feedback.
+NB: Blackboard will show your grade for each assignment but will note calculate your final grade.

 ### Campuswire